 Sage leaves can vary in size and shape, from

-rounded to oblong, but most all have a coarse texture due to fine hairs called trichomes that cover the top and underside of the leaf.
+rounded to oblong, and can have soft to coarse texture due to fine hairs called trichomes that cover the top and underside of the leaf.
 The grey-green leaves upon closer

 inspection have grooved veins which also create a rough